idesmar/30-Days-Of-React-Exercises/day14/README.md

 <!-- omit in toc -->
-# 30 Days of React: Day 13 | Uncontrolled Components
+# 30 Days of React: Day 14 | Component Life Cycle

 <!-- omit in toc -->
 ## Table of Contents